Expatriate Compensation Packages

 Exit/re-entry permits and Individual Income Tax: paid by the company.
 May be a limit on the number of times these will be paid by the company in a given year.

-Documentation: costs borne by the company for all documentation, including passport renewal, Work permit (IKTA); Temporary stay permit (KITAS); Police book (STMD); Population documents (SKTT & SKPPS) for the employee and all accompanying family members.
+Documentation: costs borne by the company for all documentation, including passport renewal, Work permit (IKTA); Temporary stay permit (ITAS); Police book (STMD); Population documents (SKTT & SKPPS) for the employee and all accompanying family members.

 Medical: full medical insurance coverage (may include spouse and children).
 May include medical evacuation coverage for evacuation to Singapore, Australia (for eastern Indonesia) or your home country in an emergency.
 Most medical emergencies can be handled in Singapore.